iszczesniak/cpp/generic/index.md

   overhead because calling a virtual function requires an indirect call using a virtual function table.*

-Generic programming works with any types, while object-oriented programming for class types only, e.g., `1.foo()` would not compile.
+Bottom line, generic programming is super fast and works with any type, while object-oriented programming is slower and works with class types only, e.g., `1.foo()` would not compile.

 ## An example of static polymorphism